coder/coder/docs/ides/vscode-extensions.md

 ![Code Web Extensions](../images/ides/code-web-extensions.png)

-> Note: code-server cannot legally connect to Microsoft's public
+> Note: Microsoft does not allow any unofficial VS Code IDE to connect to the
-> marketplace.
+> extension marketplace.

 ## Adding extensions to custom images